doombubbles/ability-choice/LATEST.md

-- Fixed for BTD6 v37.0
+- Fixed Elite Supply Drop for 38.1
-- Fixed issue with Ninja Sabo blue effect